Table of Contents

 What exactly does genetics help with?

 Genetics does help us eat things that are not suitable for us and not get fat from it, but anyone who eats food suitable for humans will be at a normal weight.
-Genetics actually helps us not to get a metabolic disease [the weight stabilization mechanism no longer works well] despite “poisoning” the body with food that is not suitable for us.
+Genetics actually helps us not to get a metabolic disease (the weight stabilization mechanism no longer works well) despite “poisoning” the body with food that is not suitable for us.
 But genetics also work up to a certain age.
-It is seen as beautiful when at a certain age people are no longer at the weight they were before.
+You see it when at a certain age people are no longer at the weight they were before.
 From science and logic it seems that what is important is – what we eat so as not to spoil our weight stabilization mechanism and not the amounts.
-After all, let’s say a bird that encounters 100 tons of cherries, won’t swell up and won’t be able to fly – the genes of these birds protect it, a bird without this defense mechanism is no longer in the wild, but if we give it a substance that “confuses” its weight stabilization system [like transgenic corn] it is possible and reasonable That you reach a weight where you can’t fly and run away from crazy people.
+After all, let’s say a bird that encounters 100 tons of cherries, won’t swell up and won’t be able to fly – the genes of these birds protect it, a bird without this defense mechanism is no longer in the wild, but if we give it a substance that “confuses” its weight stabilization system (like transgenic corn) You may reach a weight where you can’t fly and run away from madmen.

 There’s nothing like an experiment to prove